jhalbrecht/HomeAmation/README.md

 3. HomeAmation.Wp8

 ## But wait!
 There's more! ##
 If you're a nerd like me you may enjoy creating a data logger that will feed data to these applications.
-See [this project] (https://github.com/jhalbrecht/HomeAmationNetDuino/ "this project") for a .netmf implementation or this Parallax propeller version.
+See [this project] (https://github.com/jhalbrecht/HomeAmationNetDuino/ "HomeAmationNetDuino") for a .netmf implementation or [this] (https://github.com/jhalbrecht/nerdDoro "nerdDoro") Parallax propeller version.